roiavivi/JB_Project_03/README.md

 2. Create two piplines:
 - CI Pipeline (convert our app to a docker image test it and push it to DockerHub )
-- cron Pipeline (pull the docker image and run the app to scan AWS EC2 for running instances)
+- Cron Pipeline (pull the docker image and run the app to scan AWS EC2 for running instances)

 CI Pipeline